Cloud Collaboration Increases Supply Chain Efficiency

 At last count, the worldwide public cloud services market was projected to grow 16.5 percent in 2016 to $204 billion, up from $175 billion in 2015, according to Gartner, Inc. As more companies realize that traditional communication methods like fax and email just don’t cut it in today’s business world, and as more of them replace their legacy technology systems with more sophisticated platforms, the benefits of cloud-based collaboration will increase exponentially.

 Kuebix provides a disruptive transport management system – TMS built on the latest cloud technology that is changing how companies purchase and manage freight.
 The Kuebix platform is unique in that it is well suited for smaller companies, but will scale for the largest enterprises or the most complex supply chains.
-Learn more about Kuebix at localhost:8888.
+Use Kuebix freight rate calculator to estimate your shipping cost and reduce spend.

 Read the original article from Inbound Logistics here: http://www.inboundlogistics.com/cms/article/cloud-collaboration-increases-supply-chain-efficiency/